i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/configuration/authentication/ldap.md

 i-Vertix ITAM.
 This will split requests into smaller requests that are under the configured limit.

-The **Page size** option adjusts the number of results retreived per "page" with pagination enabled.
+The **Page size** option adjusts the number of results retrieved per "page" with pagination enabled.
 The **Maximum number of results** option is the limit for the total number of records.
 This option may be useful to avoid high memory usage.